-The architecture of hope: All those unfinished concrete block houses with rebar sticking out are someone’s dream for the future
+The architecture of hope: Explaining all those unfinished block houses with exposed rebar

 The brick, cinderblock, concrete and rebar looks the same whether you’re in Morocco, Mexico, Peru or Ecuador.
 Provisional, half-finished brick and cinder block dwellings.
 Lone structures slouching in patches of prickly pear along the highway, jagged villages clinging to hillsides and fractal barrios hemming the outskirts of major cities.